-Roland Barthes suggests that symbol is “analogical and inadequate” to its referent, and thus takes an inexact relation to signification (38).
+Roland Barthes suggests that symbol is “analogical and inadequate” to its referent and thus takes an inexact relation to signification (38).
 It is for this reason, perhaps, that symbolization becomes the limit point of psychosis.
 To be psychotic is to refuse the cut of the signifier and thus to be rendered unable to demarcate the realm of symbolic meaning from other levels of apprehension.
-In this context, we might find new ways of understanding Aurora’s offhand admonition that, “By the way, / The works of women are symbolical” (ll.
-1. 455–56): the statement might not refer to the tendency for women artists to use symbolism, or to produce, through their domestic craftworks, tokens of their own marginal status, but rather might suggest that women’s works directly are symbolical, with the “are” doing the work of a metaphor.
+In this context, we might find new ways of understanding Aurora’s offhand admonition that, “By the way, / The works of women are symbolical” (1.
+455–56): the statement might not refer to the tendency for women artists to use symbolism or to produce, through their domestic craftworks, tokens of their own marginal status but rather might suggest that women’s works directly are symbolical, with the “are” doing the work of a metaphor.
 That is, women’s texts begin to function as a replacement for the symbolic register itself.
-By “works,” Barrett Browning means quasi-artistic productions that will be used by men in the domestic space—the mending of a husband’s slippers, the construction of a stool, or “at best, a cushion” (ll.
-1. 458–61).
+By “works,” Barrett Browning means quasi-artistic productions that will be used by men in the domestic space—the mending of a husband’s slippers, the construction of a stool, or “at best, a cushion” (1.
+458–61).
 Note how these “works” are not “symbolical” in the sense that they function symbolically: Barrett Browning seems to mean that they function metonymically, as slivers of evidence of women’s subordination.
-They attest to a sexual nonrelation, by leaving material traces of women’s domestic labour around the house.
+They attest to a sexual nonrelation by leaving material traces of women’s domestic labor around the house.
 These traces are “symbolical” to the extent that they reveal a truth about everyday life—a hidden resentment of women and devaluation of their work—in an assemblage of seemingly minor examples.
-Now, to make such a sweeping statement about “the works of women” tout court is an outrageous generalization, as Barrett Browning clearly knew well—and this, in a poem, itself very ambitious in scope, which valorizes the dignity of women’s artistic ambitions.
-The point is not, though, that women artists have an innate special relation to symbol; it may rather be that Aurora Leigh—the fraught “I” of the “novel in verse”—cannot comfortably differentiate her own ego from the category “woman” in general: she is, through her foreclosed redeployment of symbolic language, becoming-woman in Schreber’s sense: she is finding new arrangements for enjoyment that do not depend upon the cut of castration (Schreber 18 n.1).
-Just as, in Paul de Man’s assessment, “the symbol is always part of the totality that it represents,” and thus functions as a species of synecdoche, so too in Lacan’s exposition of psychosis, in which the subject, becoming “the mouthpiece of a discourse that is not his own,” find that “he cannot speak without hearing himself” (de Man 190–91; Écrits 447).
+Now, to make such a sweeping statement about “the works of women” tout court is an outrageous generalization, as Barrett Browning clearly knew well—and this in a poem, itself very ambitious in scope, which valorizes the dignity of women’s artistic ambitions.
+The point is not, though, that women artists have an innate special relation to symbol; it may rather be that Aurora Leigh—the fraught “I” of the “novel in verse”—cannot comfortably differentiate her own ego from the category “woman” in general.
+She is, through her foreclosed redeployment of symbolic language, becoming-woman in Schreber’s sense and finding new arrangements for enjoyment that do not depend upon the cut of castration (Schreber 18 n1).
+Just as, in Paul de Man’s assessment, “the symbol is always part of the totality that it represents,” and thus functions as a species of synecdoche, so too in Lacan’s exposition of psychosis does the subject, becoming “the mouthpiece of a discourse that is not his own,” find that “he cannot speak without hearing himself” (de Man 190–91; Écrits 447).
 Barrett Browning, as she inhabits and speaks Coleridge’s symbolic discourse, finds that Aurora cannot detach herself from her own poetic utterances.